-It was a wide, bare, sloping sheet of rock, and the sign said that a line of deep dinosaur footprints had been discovered in the rock, the trace of a huge mastodon that had walked along what had been a tropical beach 145 million years ago.
+It was a wide, bare, sloping sheet of rock, and the sign said that there was a line of deep dinosaur footprints in the rock, the trace of a huge mastodon that had walked along what had been a tropical beach 145 million years ago.

 The footprints were covered by tarpaulins because they were still being investigated, so we did not actually see them, but we felt awestruck simply to be near them.

 Beyond the sheet of rock it was not at all clear where the path went, as there were two or three likely tracks.
 We chose one at random and it worked (they may have all joined up in the end).

 We plunged into a thick forest of birches and pines, criss-crossed confusingly with forestry tracks.

 With the help of the compass, we pressed on in a generally westerly direction and after a while we came to a steep escarpment, down which our track went at an angle, delivering us onto a bitumen road at the bottom of the forest.

 The land ahead was a bowl of emerald-green farmland, with a promising looking village nesting in it.